Homemade Brown Butter Mincemeat

 Frequently Asked Questions

-This mincemeat needs to be stored in the fridge.
-It will keep for 3-4 months.
-For the best flavour, your mincemeat should be left to mature for a month or before being used.
+Homemade mincemeat needs to be stored either in the fridge or in a cool dark place (like a pantry) & will keep for at least 4 months or even up to a year.
+For the best flavour, your mincemeat should be left to mature for a month or so before being used.
+Once opened, make sure to store homemade mincemeat in the fridge.

 For the best flavour the mincemeat needs to mature in the fridge for several months.
-A couple of weeks will work if your short on time.
+A couple of weeks will work if your short on time though.

 Before using, the jar needs to be sterilised.
 To do this, wash in hot, soapy water & rinse well.
 Then place into a 160°/320°f for 10 minutes.
 Soak any seals in boiling water for a couple of minutes.